-Joe Biden Reportedly ‘Personally’ Told Orrin Hatch He Didn’t Belive Anita Hill
+Joe Biden ‘Personally’ Told Orrin Hatch He Didn’t Belive Anita Hill, Report Claims

 Although Democratic presidential candidate Joe Biden continues to maintain a healthy lead over Elizabeth Warren and Bernie Sanders, a series of gaffes and continued criticism of his past continually threatens to tighten the race.

-During an interview with Fox Nation’s Confirmation Chronicles, which will air Wednesday, Newsweek reports that former Republican Senator Orrin Hatch reveals that Biden told him he didn’t believe Anita Hill when she testified before the Senate that then-Supreme Court Justice nominee Clarence Thomas sexually harassed her.
+Newsweek reports that during an interview with Fox Nation’s Confirmation Chronicles, which will air Wednesday, former Republican Senator Orrin Hatch will reveal that Biden told him he didn’t believe Anita Hill when she testified before the Senate that then-Supreme Court Justice nominee Clarence Thomas sexually harassed her.

 During Hill’s hearing in 1991, Biden chaired the Senate Judiciary Committee.
-Thomas was eventually confirmed to a lifetime appointment in the Supreme Court despite the allegations, and Biden’s handling of the hearing has been a focal point of critics, especially in the wake of his 2020 presidential bid.
+Thomas was eventually confirmed to a lifetime appointment on the Supreme Court despite the allegations, and Biden’s handling of the hearing has been a focal point of critics, especially in the wake of his 2020 presidential bid.

 Biden called Hill before his campaign announcement and told her he felt “regret” for what she experienced, although Hill didn’t take his comments as an apology.
-However, Hill did says she is “open to people changing.”
+However, Hill did say she is “open to people changing.”

 Per The Inquisitr, a new poll from Emerson College in California reveals that Biden and Sanders are tied with 26 percent support.
 Biden has the most support from older voters over 50 with 40 percent support and also enjoys support from the African American community.